arcalinea/bridge-mobile/README.md

 - uses a mutable data structure optimized for decentralized networks, that makes it easy to import and modify posts
 - connects to server for convenience, but can publish posts p2p through a decentralized data store

 See bridge-serve for backend code and data structure rationale.
+I started with a mobile app to design for usability in a constrained computing environment, which many users interact with social media from.

 _*Experimental, work-in-progress, totally unusable right now._